Cloud Wolves of the Kaska Coast

 FIND THE WOLVES!

-These daily safaris (usually one in the morning and one in the afternoon) are a chance for us to track the wolf packs and get you as close as possible to observe and photograph their behavior and social interactions.
+After breakfast, it’s time to head out on expedition!
+These daily expeditions are a chance for us to search for wolf tracks and wolf sign and, if wolves are in the area, hopefully get you as close as possible to observe their behavior and social interactions.

-Evenings at Nanuk are a chance to unwind and enjoy a nightly happy hour with a short presentation on wolf biology and natural history, storytelling and wildlife photography, followed by a delicious dinner and socializing around the fire.
+Evenings at Nanuk are a chance to unwind and enjoy a happy hour with a presentation on wolf biology and natural history, storytelling and wildlife photography, followed by a delicious dinner and socializing around the fire.

 This is your expedition.
 While we want to offer you as many experiences as possible, we also encourage you to relax.
 Take an afternoon or morning off (or a couple) and have the lodge to yourself.
 We’ll stoke the fire, pour you some coffee and leave you with some tasty brownies.
 Some of our best wildlife viewing happens right from the lodge.
 You never know who might wander up to the window and look in on you.